RafaMMas/IberianFishHSMs/README.md

 <br/>

-### ListSelectedCoverTypes - List selected cover types in each microhabitat suitability model.
+### ListSelectedCoverTypes - List selected cover types in each microhabitat suitability model

 There exist an interaction between training data and the selected modelling technique, which can vary variable effects and importance